ajitsingh98/Data-Science-Interview-Questions-Answers/linear_algebra_vectors_and_matrices.md

 <details>
 <summary><b>💡 Show Answer</b></summary>

-The norm of a vector $x $ measures the distance from the origin to the point$x$.
+The norm of a vector $x$ measures the distance from the origin to the point $x$.

 </details>